Higher-Order Definitions

 for definitions that are directly or indirectly recursive.

-In the example below, rotate
+In the example below, aggregate

 is higher-order, because its parameter is intended to be a relation of arbitrary arity.